Home-stored product entomology: Eradication

 Although not seen when groceries are purchased, some products have the possibility of being infested prior to being placed in the pantry.
 A periodic check of susceptible foodstuffs is necessary, especially in summer months when most insects are more active.
 In the event an infestation is discovered, steps must be taken to eradicate the insects.
 Controlling an infestation is a lengthy process and insects may still be seen, albeit in dwindling numbers, for several weeks.
 All infested items, as well as uninfested items, must be removed from shelves, thoroughly cleaned and vacuumed.
 After vacuuming, the waste containing the infested material must be removed and discarded.
 Items should be checked for beetles, larvae, and pupae; all food items must be inspected, as well, and special attention must be paid to items rarely used.
 The infested items may either be discarded, heated, or frozen to kill the insects.
-If the food is chosen to be discarded, the item must be completely removed from surrounding premises to prevent reinfestation.
+If the food is chosen to be discarded, the item must be completely removed from surrounding premises to prevent re-infestation.
 Freezing products for three to four days or heating them to about 130–140 F for 30 to 40 minutes will rid the product of the pests.
-Decorative ornaments and objects made with plant material and seed in the vicinity of stored products will increase the risk of reinfestation; insects can feed on those items until they locate stored products.
+Decorative ornaments and objects made with plant material and seed in the vicinity of stored products will increase the risk of re-infestation; insects can feed on those items until they locate stored products.
 These items should also be thrown out or disinfected by freezing or heating.

 Cleaning the area where the infested products were found is advisable, as well.
 Cleaning with bleach or ammonia, however, will not help with the eradication of the pests.
-Using a vacuum cleaner to clean the area thoroughly, especially in cracks and corners where insects may hide, will decrease the chances of reinfestation.
+Using a vacuum cleaner to clean the area thoroughly, especially in cracks and corners where insects may hide, will decrease the chances of re-infestation.
 Because food will be stored in that area again, pesticides are not a good method of eradication.
 Pesticides can leave a residue that can contaminate food products stored near it.
 Also, once a pest is inside the container, the pesticides have no effect.
 If the infestation is so severe that pesticides are the only way to contain the problem, a professional should be contacted immediately.
 Do not try to apply pesticides to any area where food is stored for human or animal consumption.
 Contamination can occur and cause illness or more severe conditions.
 Proper storage and cleanliness are the only ways to prevent an infestation from occurring.
 Sanitation is the key to prevention and eradication of any pests.